-B. Distribution or use of notes or recordings based on university classes or lectures without the express permission of the instructor for purposes other than individual or group study.
+- Distribution or use of notes or recordings based on university classes or lectures without the express permission of the instructor for purposes other than individual or group study.
 This includes, but is not limited to, providing materials for distribution by services publishing class notes.
-This restriction on unauthorized use applies to all information, which had been distributed to students or in any way displayed for use in relationship to the class, whether obtained in class, via email, on the Internet or via any other media.
+This restriction on unauthorized use also applies to all information, which had been distributed to students or in any way had been displayed for use in relationship to the class, whether obtained in class, via email, on the Internet or via any other media.
 (See Section C.1 Class Notes Policy).

 Using an essay, term paper or project more than once without permission of the instructor(s).